-|Meaning||Retained Earnings are a part of company's net income which is left after paying out dividends to shareholders.||Reserves are a part of retained earnings that is appropriated for a specific purpose.|
+|Meaning||Retained Earnings are a part of company's net income which is left after paying out dividends to shareholders.||Reserves refers to a fund which an enterprise creates for meeting unforeseen liabilities or losses in future.|

-|Current Year Profit||Added to retained earnings after paying dividends.||Certain percentage transfers to reserves every year out of current year profit before giving dividend.|
+|Current Year Profit||Added to retained earnings after paying dividends.||Company transfers certain percentage of profit to reserves every year before giving dividend.|

 Definition of Retained Earnings

-- The primary objective of keeping retained earning is to ensure the solvency of the company and for meeting out any future contingency.
+- The primary objective of keeping retained earnings is to ensure the solvency of the company and for meeting any future contingency.

 Definition of Reserves